 This, of course, is not a normal year.
-Over the past two months, as nearly every sector worldwide has been affected by the global pandemic, the CDO team has worked with employers, administrators and faculty to adjust summer requirements in a way that works for students, and helped the nearly 150 graduates of the Class of 2020 jump into the job market during a time of unprecedented challenges.
+Over the past two months, as nearly every sector worldwide has been affected by the global pandemic, the CPD team has worked with employers, administrators and faculty to adjust summer requirements in a way that works for students, and helped the nearly 150 graduates of the Class of 2020 jump into the job market during a time of unprecedented challenges.

-We chatted with Kevin Doyle, executive director of the CDO, about the enormous changes the office has been able to achieve in just a few weeks, the job prospects for the graduating class, and the reflections he’s heard from F&ES alumni who entered the workforce a decade ago during another time of economic uncertainty.
+We chatted with Kevin Doyle, executive director of the CPD, about the enormous changes the office has been able to achieve in just a few weeks, the job prospects for the graduating class, and the reflections he’s heard from F&ES alumni who entered the workforce a decade ago during another time of economic uncertainty.

 What does the job market look like for students graduating this month?